Skill Scout Blog

 One final thought, one of my mentors, Josh Braun told me something last year that stuck with me and gave me confidence.
 Remember, you are the gift.
 You have something special to offer people, knowledge, insight, experience.
 Video is just a medium to do so.

 Did I miss anything?
-What helps you be comfortable and authentic on camera?
+What helps you be more authentic and comfortable on camera?
 Hit me up in the comments!

 Elena and Abby bring you innovative stories from the workplace.